statelyai/xstate/examples/workflow-media-scanner/README.md

-# Welcome to the world's most niche Media Scanner!

-## What?
+# Workflow Example: Scanning and spliting Media

-It's a small project that crawls a directory full of movies and separates out the 4K content. (well, specifically, content over 1080p). **This project is not intended for production use.
-Just a script I wrote out of laziness.**
+This is a small example of a back-end workflow that uses a state machine to execute long running tasks.
+This project crawls a directory full of movies and separates out videos over 1080p for potential processing down the line.

-## Why?

-I have a lot of media files in my personal library, and I'm learning about the best ways to encode, host, and serve these files.
-As time has gone by, I realized that when transcoding media, different settings should be used for 4K content than should be used for 1080p content.
-And it's difficult to run a batch job over all the files and dynamically change settings, so here we are, with the need to have 2 movie locations, 1 for 4K content and 1 for everything else

-## Really?
-Is that it?

-Well, no. See I work at [Stately](https://stately.ai/) an awesome company centered around building deterministic flows.
-This was a great excuse to build one of those flows and dogfood our own product.
-So you're welcome.
+> **NOTE:This project is not intended for production use.**

-## How to use?
+## Prerequisites

 This project requires `ffprobe`, a binary that ships alongside `ffmpeg`, which is the golden standard for media file manipulation.